Ongoing projects

 Development of multifunctional materials

 Webbing structures are extensively employed in engineering systems as load-bearing components.
 They are frequently subjected to extended ultra-violet (UV) light irradiation, causing a degradation of their integrity and mechanical strength.
 We propose a multifunctional nylon webbing that demonstrates color variation in response to extended UV exposure and applied strain.
-Physics-based mathematical models have been developed to interpret experimental observations and inform noninvasive structural monitoring of the webbings’ integrity.
+We develop physics-based mathematical models to interpret experimental observations and inform noninvasive structural monitoring of the webbings’ integrity.

 Understanding the aerodynamics of plants